Why this really is an Austerity Treaty

 Greece: The Workers' Newspaper

-Paul Murphy is in Greece this week, meeting with workers, trade unionists and members of parliament.
-He will be reporting daily on his experiences there for Politico.
-You can read his first installment here; part two is below.
+Socialist MEP Paul Murphy is in Greece this week, meeting with workers, trade unionists and members of parliament.
+He is reporting on his experiences for Politico.
+You can read his previous installments here and here; part three is below.

 Greek protesters weary but determined